Feeding itchy dogs

 3. Stress or boredom

-Just as we might fidget or bight our nails when we are bored or anxious, so too can our dogs develop physical responses to psychological challenges.
+Just as we might fidget or bite our nails when we are bored or anxious, so too can our dogs develop physical responses to psychological challenges.
 Although these responses can take many forms, scratching, licking and/or chewing are common.

 There are several ways to reduce your dog's anxiety and boredom levels: